 As RSO, you have the authority to deny any rocket for flight if, in your judgement, it is not sufficiently flightworthy, violates the safety code or launch site rules, or if it poses a general safety risk.
 You are under NO obligation to allow a potentially unsafe rocket to fly!
-If you are not comfortable RSO'ing a particular rocket (for example, it may be outside the realm of your personal rocketry experience), you may ask for assistance from other MASA members on a case-by-case basis.
+If you are not comfortable RSO'ing a particular rocket (for example, it may be outside the realm of your personal rocketry experience), you may ask for assistance from another MASA member on a case-by-case basis.
 Under MASA rules, RSO inspection is not required for model rockets (less than 1 lb, single motor - "D" or smaller, or, 2-stage with both motors "C" or smaller, built from a commercially-manufactured kit.)
 However, the RSO may inspect any such rocket at his discretion or upon flyer request.
 The following cases require RSO inspection & approval before flight: clusters, 2-stage rockets using "D" or larger motors, 3-stage rockets, all rockets weighing more than 1 lb, all rockets using an "E" or larger motor, any scratchbuilt, unusual, or unproven design making its first flight.
-This approval must come before the flyer is assigned a launch pad or places their rocket on a pad.
+This approval must come before the flyer signs up for a launch pad.